Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 Employment

-The FBCL and its wholly owned subsidiary, the SIBC, are equal opportunity employers, who promote a culture of inclusion and diversity and employs approximately 110 individuals at three locations in Ontario: Ottawa, Point Edward, and Cornwall.
-Since 2021, 33% of the workforce has worked from home on a hybrid basis.
+The FBCL and its wholly owned subsidiary, the SIBC, are equal opportunity employers, who promote a culture of inclusion and diversity and employ approximately 110 individuals at three locations in Ontario: Ottawa, Point Edward, and Cornwall.
+Since 2021, 33% of the workforce have engaged in a hybrid work arrangement.

 The FBCL is committed to an inclusive, safe, barrier-free workplace and embodies values of respect for people, respect for democracy, integrity, stewardship and excellence in its actions and decisions.
 It has in place modern Employment Equity, Diversity and Inclusion (EEDI) and Duty to Accommodate policies to support these principles.
 Accommodations are available throughout the staffing process and can be requested at any time from individual People Leaders or the assigned human resources representative.